 Qualified High Deductible Health Plan (HDHP) participants can use Health Savings Accounts (HSAs) to help cover their deductible responsibility.
 But what happens when they become eligible for Medicare?

 Medicare is a federal health insurance program for those aged 65 and older as well as younger Americans with certain disabilities or End-Stage Renal Disease.
 Each of Medicare’s four parts offers a different type of coverage:

-- Part A. Covers inpatient hospital stays, care in a skilled nursing facility, hospice care, and some home healthcare
+- Part A – Covers inpatient hospital stays, skilled nursing facility care, nursing home inpatient care that is not custodial or long-term, hospice care, and some home healthcare.

-A Health Savings Account, or HSA, is a tax-advantaged benefit account that allows people who are on a qualified high deductible health plan (HDHP) to make tax-free contributions to a medical savings account.
-HSAs are owned by the participant who uses the account to pay for eligible medical expenses.
-Distributions from the HSA that are used for eligible expenses are tax-free.
-In addition, the owner earns tax-free interest and investment income from the HSA funds.
+An HSA is a tax-advantaged benefit that allows people enrolled in a qualified HDHP to make tax-free contributions to a designed medical savings account.
+Participants own their HSA accounts and use the funds to pay for eligible medical expenses.
+Distributions from the HSA for eligible expenses are tax-free.
+In addition, the owner earns tax-free interest and investment income on the HSA balance.

 Once the HSA owner reaches age 65, they can use the account as a supplemental retirement fund.
 After age 65, withdrawals for any purpose other than eligible medical expenses are taxed as income at the account owner’s then-current rate.

 HSA owners who enroll in Medicare face a few restrictions.
 The ability to make tax-free HSA contributions is contingent on active HDHP enrollment.
 However, Medicare does not qualify as an HDHP, so once enrolled in Medicare, the HSA owner can no longer make tax-free contributions to the account.
 However, they can spend any funds already in the HSA account under the rules that apply to HSA owners who are 65 or over.